Dunedin UNESCO City of Literature Robert Burns Poetry Competition 2021

 3rd Prize: Certificate

-1st Prize: Allan Millar Medal and trophy presented by the Dunedin Burns Club; $500 generously sponsored by the Dunedin Public Libraries Association (Friends of the Library); publication of the winning poem in the Otago Daily Times; invitation to the Dunedin annual Burns Supper celebration.
+1st Prize: Allan Millar Medal and trophy presented by the Dunedin Burns Club; $500 generously sponsored by the Dunedin Public Libraries Association (Friends of the Library); publication of the winning poem in the Otago Daily Times; invitation and ticket to the Dunedin annual Burns Supper celebration (sponsored by the Centre for Irish and Scottish Studies).

 2nd Prize: Certificate